yildiz-online/common-logging-logback/README.md

 ## Requirements

-To build this module, you will need a java 9 JDK and Maven 3.
+To build this module, you will need the latest Java JDK and Maven 3.

 ## Coding Style and other information